 When a company sells to another company within the EU, it is taxed in the respective country of destination in accordance with applicable law.
 Therefore, an invoice can be issued without sales tax.

 The customer, the company in the destination country, must then pay the VAT itself, the so-called reverse charge procedure.
 That is why it is so important to indicate the VAT number on the invoice.

 In the case of B2C sales between member states of the EU, the so-called mail order regulation governs all intra-Community deliveries.

-The mail order regulation is part of the place-of-supply determination for VAT purposes and has the effect that shipments to private individuals within the EU are taxable in the country of the recipient, as long as a certain threshold is not exceeded with regard to intra-Community deliveries.
+The mail order regulation is part of the place-of-supply rule for VAT purposes and has the effect that consignments to private individuals within the EU are taxable in the country of the recipient as long as a certain threshold is not exceeded with regard to intra-Community supplies.

 Overall, taxability in Germany also depends on the respective delivery threshold in the country of destination.
 If this is exceeded within a calendar year, the taxability changes - but only if it really is an intra-Community transfer in accordance with §3c para.
 3 UStAE.

 Last but not least: sales from the EU to non-EU countries.